Suggested Searches

 To find suggestions for observing the Moon every day of the year, check out our Moon Viewing Tips and visit our Daily Moon Guide.

-These maps depict the Moon as it appeared from the northern or southern hemisphere on International Observe the Moon Night, October 4, 2025.
+These maps depict the Moon as it will appear from the Northern or Southern Hemisphere on International Observe the Moon Night, September 19, 2026.

 Lunar Maria (Seas)

-On International Observe the Moon Night 2025, observers had the opportunity to identify 16 Maria on the near side of the Moon.
+On International Observe the Moon Night 2026, observers have the opportunity to identify 15 maria on the near side of the Moon.
 Once thought to be seas of water, these are actually large, flat plains of solidified basaltic lava.
 They can be viewed in binoculars or even with the unaided eye.

 Human Landing Sites

-Between July 1969 and December 1972 a total of 12 astronauts landed on the surface of the Moon for six of the Apollo missions.
+Between July 1969 and December 1972, a total of 12 astronauts landed on the surface of the Moon for six of the Apollo missions.
 Apollo missions 11, 12, 14, 15, 16, and 17 each landed in different locations on the lunar surface.
 These locations, each fascinating for their own particular reasons, sampled a wide range of lunar geology and terrain, from smooth mare plains to rugged ancient highlands.
-The regions of all six landing sites were visible on International Observe the Moon Night 2025.
+Four of the landing sites are visible on International Observe the Moon Night 2026.

 Telescopic Treats

-Some interesting lunar landforms that had favorable lighting for viewing on October 4, 2025 are identified here.
+Some of the more interesting lunar landforms that have favorable lighting for viewing on International Observe the Moon Night 2026 are identified in our Moon Maps.

 10 Ways to Observe the Moon From Anywhere